WholesumNet/sovr/docs/source/computepods.rst

 - *Running*

   A running compute pod is simply a Golem program.
-An example of running a compute pod via Sovr CLI is shown below:
+An example of running a compute pod via Sovr CLI is shown below.
+Before running, Make sure you have `logs` and `payload` directories within your compute pod.

   .. code-block:: console